 ami_preprocessing_scale_idc[ i ] specifies which scaling should be applied to the attenuation map of index i to obtain the attenuation map sample values before applying them on the sample values of the decoded picture.
-Values of ami_preprocessing_scale_idc[ i ] are described in Table 30.
+Values of ami_preprocessing_scale_idc[ i ] are described in Table 33.

-ami_preprocessing_scale_idc[ i ] equal 0 specifies that a scaling of 1255 should be applied to the attenuation map of index i to obtain the Attenuation Map sample values before applying them on the sample values of the decoded picture.
+ami_preprocessing_scale_idc[ i ] equal 0 specifies that a scaling of 1255 should be applied to the attenuation map of index i to obtain the attenuation map sample values before applying them on the sample values of the decoded picture.
 This is the preferred type.

 ami_preprocessing_scale_idc[ i ] equal 1 specifies that a proprietary user defined scaling should be applied to the attenuation map of index i to obtain the attenuation map sample values before applying them on the sample values of the decoded picture.